dipali-00/E-Learning-Portal/README.md

 ## Contributing

-We welcome contributions to Learning Management System  Feel free to create pull requests with your enhancements or bug fixes.
+We welcome contributions to E-Learning Portal  Feel free to create pull requests with your enhancements or bug fixes.
 Please ensure your contributions adhere to the coding style and conventions used in the project.

 ## Further-Support